by Dr. Bill Rawls

 The factors that stress or threaten cells are intimately tied to the fact that we must interact with the surrounding environment to survive.
 The nutrients, water, and oxygen that cells need to thrive must come from outside the body.
 This mandatory interaction with the outside environment poses a variety of different risks to cells of the body.

-All totaled, there are five categories of factors that can stress cells of the body and lead to chronic illness.
+In total, there are five categories of factors that can stress cells of the body and lead to chronic illness.

-5 Cellular Stress Factors
+5 Cellular Stress Factors Leading to Chronic Illness

 #1 Unnatural diet: To function properly, cells require carbohydrates and fats to generate energy, amino acids to make proteins, and a wide spectrum of nutrients, including vitamins and minerals, all of which must be extracted from food by the intestinal tract.
 Though humans can tolerate a wide variety of foods, if the right balance of nutrients isn’t present, then cells suffer.
 It’s not just deficiencies of nutrients that cause problems; the gross excess of carbohydrates and refined fats that have become signatures of the modern diet is extremely damaging to cells.